Departments & Organizations

 Dr. Khoshnood is trained as an infectious disease epidemiologist and his primary research interests are the epidemiology, prevention and control of HIV/AIDS and tuberculosis among drug users, prisoners and other at risk populations in United States and in resource-poor countries.
 Dr. Khoshnood's other interests are the examination of the links among health, human rights and violent conflict and ethical dilemmas in research involving vulnerable populations.
-Dr. Khoshnood conducts research in U.S, China and Middle East and teaches courses on HIV/AIDS, global health and research methods and ethics.
+Dr. Khoshnood conducts research in the United States, China, Bhutan and the Middle East, and teaches courses on HIV/AIDS, global health and research methods and ethics.

 Education & Training

 Bhutan Royal Institute of Health Sciences (RIHS) and Yale School of Public Health (YSPH) Initiative Bhutan (2012)

 This program assist the Bhutan Royal Institute of Health Sciences with capacity building of faculty and public health research.